 - Material Design UI (not great, not terrible);

-- Clean code structure: code is separated to modules by feature, commonly used components, utils, constants are extracted;
+- Clean code structure: code is separated into modules by feature, commonly used components, utils, and constants are extracted;

 - Using a real-world Best Buy API client, which is implemented as a separate Dart package;

 - Unit/widget tests covering pretty much the whole code.

 The application is implemented using the following dependencies:

 Also, the following DEV dependencies are used for faster development and testing purposes:

 As already mentioned, the code is open-source and could be found here.

 One of the first things to decide on any new project is the architecture of the application.
 In the beginning, it could be hard to decide on the perfect solution, but here are some tips: